johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-11-22-xml-read-and-write-with-node-js/index.md

 ## Docusaurus sitemap

 I was prompted to write this post by wanting to edit the sitemap on my Docusaurus blog.
 I wanted to remove the `/page/` and `/tag/` routes from the sitemap.
 They effectively serve as duplicate content and I don't want them to be indexed by search engines.
+(A little more is required to remove them from search engines - see the section at the end of the post.)

 I was able to find the sitemap in the `build` folder of my Docusaurus site.
 It's called `sitemap.xml` and it's in the root of the `build` folder.
 It looks like this: